Architecture is basically a container of something. I hope they will enjoy not so much the teacup, but the tea.

 Architectural Runway Abstract

-Architectural runway exists when the enterprise’s platforms have sufficient, existing technological infrastructure (code) to support the implementation of the highest priority features without excessive, delay-inducing, redesign.
+Architectural runway exists when the enterprise’s platforms have sufficient, existing technological infrastructure (code) to support the implementation of the highest priority features in a near-term Program Increment without excessive, delay-inducing, redesign.
 In order to achieve some degree of runway, the enterprise must continually invest in refactoring and extending existing platforms.

-SAFe uses PSI cadence and synchronization of both planning and software asset integration as a primary tool to manage the inherent variability of R&D. In this way, Release Trains have constant availability of new product for potential shipments; the enterprise is then free to decide whether or not to ship that asset, based on mostly external factors.
-This means that having solid, high quality, deployable system-level solutions at (least at) PSI boundaries is sacrosanct.
-In turn, that means that some amount of architectural runway must exist going into the PSI planning session.
+SAFe uses Program Increment cadence and synchronization of both planning and software asset integration as a primary tool to manage the inherent variability of R&D. In this way, Agile Release Trains have constant availability of new product for potential shipments; the enterprise is then free to decide whether or not to ship that asset, based on mostly external factors.
+This means that having solid, high quality, deployable system-level solutions at (least at) PI boundaries is sacrosanct.
+In turn, that means that some amount of architectural runway must exist going into the PI planning session.
 Otherwise, there is a substantial risk that architectural rework—followed by the build out of new features that depend on that rework—adds unacceptable risk to the program.
-To mitigate the risk, programs must take care to assure that the necessary architectural underpinnings (code!) for the most innovative new Features are already in the system when planning for the PSI.
+To mitigate the risk, programs must take care to assure that the necessary architectural underpinnings (code!) for the most innovative new Features are already in the system when planning for the PI.
 That is accomplished by building some runway, using the runway, and extending it, as we’ll see in the following sections.

 Building the Architectural Runway

 The concept of architectural runway in agile was introduced in Scaling Software Agility (SSA, ref chap.
 16) and has been extended in Agile Software Requirements (ASR, ref. ).
 In the cases where new platforms are particularly innovative, or in the case of entirely new (greenfield) development, it is common that System Architects play a role in the initial definition and build out of the runway.
 There, it is common that new infrastructure is initially put in place with just one or two Agile Teams—sometimes with the architect serving as Product Owner—over the course of a few Iterations, as illustrated in Figure 1.

 The rules for doing so are simple, and Agile: